k1kolev/info/information/faq/general-questions-faq.md

 @@name modules offer functionality to carry out your daily operations in CRM, Logistics, Production, Finance, Project Management, Business Applications, and other fields and departments.

 Every module contains a variety of apps and features to ensure the respective functionalities.

+## 3. Is @@name only available as a full-scale ERP system?

+The @@name platform started as an all-in-one ERP software (hence the name).
+Since then, the platform has included a range of different software products under the same brand.